6 Reasons Why Direct Mail Still Works in 2021

 Email has been around for a long time.
 And through all the advancements in technology, it remains a powerful marketing tool.
 As we saw in the previous section, email's ROI is head-and-shoulders above any other channel.

-However, if we shift the conversation to open rates, click-through rates, and conversions, direct mail takes a commanding lead.
+However, if we shift the conversation to open rates, click-through rates, and conversions, direct mail takes a commanding lead (assuming you aren't making any silly campaign mistakes).

 Do you see my point?
 People are much more likely to glance at a postcard mailer than they are an unsolicited email.